dbohlender/canfar.github.io/docs/vospace.md

 #### Linux based systems (fairly recent)

-vos is most likely not part of any Linux distribution packages.
-So install the Python installer, PIP.
-It is usually called "pip" or "python-pip" depending on your distribution.
-Example on Ubuntu 12.04:
+vos is most likely not part of any Linux distribution packages, but it is part of [PyPi](https://pypi.python.org/pypi/vos).
+You then to install a Python installer such as PIP or easy_install.
+It is usually called `pip` or `python-pip` depending on your distribution.
+Example on Ubuntu:

 	sudo apt-get install python-pip
 	sudo pip install -U vos

 #### RHEL 5 / CentOS 5 / Scientific Linux 5

-These antique versions still are at Python 2.4.
-So first, install dependencies and python-2.6 (to do only once):
+The default Python version on these antique distributions still are at Python 2.4, so you need to install dependencies and Python 2.6:

 	sudo yum install python26 python26-distribute fuse fuse-devel sudo /usr/sbin/usermod -a  -G fuse `whoami`

-Then install or update the vos client on python-2.6:
+Then install or update the vos client on Python 2.6:

 	sudo easy_install-2.6 -U vos